krzaku/proj/doc/documentation.rst

 Configure the Riak cluster
 ----------------------------

-Riak, Riak CS and Stanchion require configuration.
+Riak, Riak CS and Stanchion were not configured.

 Adjust Vagrant's Ubuntu image for production environment
 ----------------------------------------------------------

-- Replace ssh keys in the image for new ones
+- Replace ssh keys in the Vagrant image for self created
 - Change default passwords
-- Use multiple and dedicated disk partitions.
+- Use multiple and dedicated disk partitions

 Harden operating system
 --------------------------